Buying a new or used car or truck is not a small decision one makes in their life.

 Know Your Finances

-It is also important to know your financial situation before you sign any papers to buy a vehicle.
+It is also important to view here and know your financial situation before you sign any papers to buy a vehicle.

 So, you want to see how buying a car or truck can impact your money.